SWIFTSIM/swiftsimio/docs/source/visualisation/power_spectra.rst

 This power spectrum can then be plotted.
 Units are included on both the wavenumbers and the power spectrum.
 Cross-spectra are also supported through the ``cross_deposition`` keyword, but by default this generates the auto power.
+Wavenumbers are calculated to be at the weighted mean of the k-values in each bin, rather than representing the center of the bin.

 More Complex Scenarios